Understanding why you've been charged

 • Authorization request: This is a request between our billing system and the bank that issued your credit card.
 It happens nearly every time a payment is made, and the request appears as a pending amount that's identical to an already processed charge.
 These requests normally disappear within several days, although this can vary by bank.

-• Double charge: An error can cause a double charge, which means your account is billed twice for the same amount, and neither charge is marked as pending on your statement.
+• An error can cause a double charge, which means your account is billed twice for the same amount, and neither charge is marked as pending on your statement.
 Google can’t refund or cancel the payment, but any additional payment will serve as a credit applied to future advertising spend.
 Sometimes an automatic payment may occur even after manual payment is initiated due to the time needed for the payment to be recognized by Google.

-Note: pay for conversions campaigns are billed differently, and can be billed for more than 2 times the average daily budget.
+Note: Pay for conversions campaigns are billed differently and can be billed for more than 2 times the average daily budget.

-1. In your Google Ads account, click the Billing icon Billing Icon.
+1. In your Google Ads account, click the Billing icon Billing Icon

 2. Click Summary.

-Sometimes, your bank statement charges look a bit different from those you see in your Google Ads account.
+Sometimes, your bank statement charges look a bit different from those that you see in your Google Ads account.
 Here are some common reasons why:

 Charges are off by a day or two